Menu

 Your company culture includes the values and behaviors that inform your work and priorities, as well as your expectations, goals, ethics and mission.
 Leadership teams communicate the company culture to employees by modeling expected work behaviors and attitudes.

-Here are some questions to ask when you’re looking to match your company culture goals to your workspace design:
+Here are some questions to ask when you’re looking to match your company culture goals to your workspace design.
+Do you:

 As you create your physical office, consider designing an employee-centric company culture that prioritizes employee engagement and wellness.
 Make conscious decisions about your values and priorities, and ensure that your physical space reflects them.